EventsAtForce/.github/profile/README.md

 * Network with peers and industry professionals
 * Develop their communication and leadership abilities

-FORCE organizes a diverse range of events, including:
+Some of our events include:

 * Harmonics, Fresher's Day, Farewell...
 * Outreach Programmes on the occasion of Children's Day, Women's Day and so on...